folio-org/rfcs/text/0000-pub-sub.md

 - Integration with external/third party systems should be allowed (not in scope of MVP, but the basis for that must be provided)

-#### Non Functional Requirements
-- Direct access from backend modules to the underlying messaging engine (Kafka)

 ### Target Solution Architecture

 #### Solution Overview